svakam/kubernetes/README.md

 - Networking firewalls/security
 - Data center physical plant/building

+#### runtime system/environment
+Primarily implements portions of an execution model; in other words, the exeuction environment provided to an application or software by the operating system.

 #### server
 Software or physical hardware that provides functionality for other programs or devices, called "clients".
 This architecture is called the client-server model.
+[First mention](#containers)

 #### virtual machine
 An emulation of a computer system.
 Based on computer architectures and provide functionality of a physical computer.
-Implementations may involve specialized hardware, software, or a combination.  a server (the physical machine), which has a host [operating system](#operating-system)
+Implementations may involve specialized hardware, software, or a combination.
+A virtual machine (VM) or multiple VMs can be mounted on a [hypervisor](#hypervisor).
+Each VM consists of its own guest operating system, binaries/libraries, and applications, together which are isolated from other VMs that may be mounted on the host machine.
+[First mention](#containers)